StyxOfDynamite/cyber-duck/README.md

 Simple CRM built to showcase laravel skillset.

-- Use hcps://adminlte.io/ as a framework for the applicaXon
+- Use hcps://adminlte.io/ as a framework for the application
 - Basic Laravel Auth: ability to log in as administrator
 - Use database seeds to create first user with email admin@admin.com and password “password”